HorridModz/Gameguardian-All-Updates-Scipt-Generator/README.md

 ### Installation

 This tool is available as a CLI application.
 For Windows and Linux users, you can download the [latest release](https://github.com/HorridModz/Gameguardian-All-Updates-Scipt-Generator/releases/latest/download/all_updates_generator.zip) and run `all_updates_generator.exe` in your terminal.
-The Windows release should work on almost all Windows machines, but the Linux one was built with debian and may or may not be cross-compatible. **Android apk is coming soon.**
+The Windows release should work on almost all Windows machines, but the Linux one was built with debian and may or may not be cross-compatible.

 If your platform is not supported, you can download the [Source Code](https://github.com/HorridModz/Gameguardian-All-Updates-Scipt-Generator/releases/latest), extract it, and run the file `src\cli\cli.py` in your terminal.
 Make sure that you have [Python 3](https://www.python.org/downloads/) installed, and you must install the [requirements](https://github.com/HorridModz/Gameguardian-All-Updates-Scipt-Generator/blob/main/requirements.txt) via:
 ```sh